After hundreds of you have unwrapped your Kitchen Gardens gifts, the next thing is to Open Up the box and get growing!

 There are 4 simple steps to growing your own mushrooms – here we talk about steps 1 and 2 in a bit more depth so you can get the best from your Kitchen Garden…

 Step 1: Open Up

-Remove the growbag from the box.
+Remove the growbag from the box and remove lightweight outer bag.
 You’ll see it has a cross marked on.
 This corresponds to the window in the box that the mushrooms will grow out of.

 Make incisions to the bag along the cross – you can use scissors or a sharp knife, but make sure you don’t press too hard and cut deeply into the growbag – although it’s fine to make a small indentation.
 Make sure you don’t remove the plastic flaps as they’ll come in handy further along the line.

-You’ll notice the grow bag is white as the mushroom root – know as ‘mycelia’ has colonised the coffee – depending on how long before you open it the bag may be slightly darker, but all our kits are ready to grow when you get them.
+You’ll notice the grow bag is white, this is because the mushroom hyphae known as ‘mycelia’ has colonised the coffee – depending on how long before you open it the bag may be slightly darker, but all our kits are ready to grow when you get them.